CreativeBuilds/discord-self/README.md

 ﻿# Discord Self Bot
-A discord self bot for updating messages quickly with customizable variables using Node.JS/Discord.JS Please note that abusive Self-Bots are not allowed by Discord and **your account may be banned**
+A discord self bot for updating messages quickly with customizable variables using Node.JS/Discord.JS Have notifications for channels and DMs that are important to you while still being in DND mode Please note that abusive Self-Bots are not allowed by Discord and **your account may be banned**

 ## Examples